Schaka/janitorr/README.md

 ## Features
 - Dry-run mode to investigate changes before committing to any deletion
+- Exclude items from deletion via tags in Sonarr/Radarr
 - Configure expiration times for your media in Jellyfin, Jellyseerr, Radarr, and Sonarr
 - Show a collection, containing rule matched media, on the Jellyfin home screen for a specific duration before deletion.
 Think "Leaving soon"
 - Unmonitor and delete media from *arr